Defending Computer & Sex Crimes in South Carolina

 ***“Please note that any result achieved on behalf of a client in one matter does not necessarily indicate that similar results can be obtained for other clients.”

 - Failure to register as a sex offender

 - Sex offender registry

-WHAT ATTORNEY DAYNE PHILLIPS CAN FOR YOU
+WHAT THE JEFFCOAT FIRM CAN DO FOR YOU

 - We can immediately begin your defense by sending a letter of representation (do not talk to my client letter) to the police and prosecutor and by filing a motion for discovery (a request for all of the information that the Government will try to use against you).

 - Prompt and personalized service with an emphasis on communication about your case.

 - Every case is carefully reviewed, discussed, and prepared for the best defense possible.

 - Bond hearings